 Noble, N4 4AP

 The Noble was a pub opposite Crouch Hill Station.
 It closed down in mid-2015.
 As of August 2015 the premises were occupied by The Hopsmiths, run by Late Knights brewery, though this has also closed in its turn.
+According to the Feb/Mar 2018 London Drinker, it has now reopened again as Brave Sir Robin, run by Carouse London.

 The information below is retained for historical purposes.